Saga of a Star World: Blu-ray

 Koch Media released the entire series in Germany on a Blu-ray set in January 2014.
-This set contains all the episodes of the series (including Galactica 1980), utilizing the masters Universal used for their DVD releases, in 1080p with English 5.1 Surround and German mono.
+This set contains all the episodes of the series (including Galactica 1980), using the masters Universal used for their DVD releases, in 1080p with English 5.1 Surround and German mono.
 This set only contains the full-length TV versions of "Saga of a Star World" and the other episodes used to make the films Mission Galactica: The Cylon Attack (from "The Living Legend" and "Fire in Space"), and Conquest of the Earth (from "Galactica Discovers Earth" and "The Night the Cylons Landed").
 However, the Koch set does contain the original theatrical trailers for all three films including the Super 8mm versions, along with other extras and fan convention material exclusive to that release.
 In May 2015, Universal released the complete series on Blu-ray in enhanced widescreen and 4:3 versions.
 The Universal Blu-ray sets carry over most of the extras from the previous "Complete Epic Series" DVD set with a few new ones included.

 In February 2013, Universal Home Entertainment released the theatrical version for the first time on Blu-ray in North America with a new, remastered HD transfer in widescreen 1080p, the "Sensurround" track in DTS-MA 1.1 Mono, and a preview for Battlestar Galactica: Blood & Chrome.
 In October 2015, Koch Media released their own Blu-ray of the theatrical version using Universal's HD transfer in widescreen and unmatted 4:3 full frame formats.
 Extras include the German trailer and vintage German opening credits from a 16mm print.